SigNoz

 If you're using Temporal Cloud, you can also monitor cloud-specific metrics.
 For detailed information on setting up Temporal Cloud metrics monitoring, see the Temporal Cloud Metrics integration guide.

-You should be able to see Temporal Cloud metrics in SigNoz Cloud under the metrics tab:
+Temporal Cloud metrics are available in SigNoz under the Metrics tab:

 When you click on any of these Temporal Cloud metrics in SigNoz, you'll see a detailed view of the metric, including attributes: